simonhasan/asap-microbit-rover-lessons/docs/_build/html/_sources/teacher-notes/teacher-notes-03.md

 ## Sourcing Materials

-TT motor wheels are often difficult to find.
-Many times a search from a vendor will return results for other wheels that are not compatible
+TT motor wheels can be difficult to find.
+A search for wheels on a vendor's website will return results for other wheels that are not compatible with TT motors.

 ---